chingh20/EatUp/README.md

 Add Post
 - Able to publish posts from Gallery or Camera with Live Location saved
+- Able to add new customized tags
+- Able to choose the previously added customized tags for future posts

 Feeds
 - Complete public post feeds view
 - Able to set posts as "Want to go!" places and like posts
+- Able to delete own post
+- Able to comment on posts, delete own comments and like other's comments
+- Able to view other users' maps if they are friends by pressing the username from feed/ comments

 Search engine
-- Deploy search engine to other users
+- Deploy search engine to other users, post Location and post Cuisine Tag
+- Returns a list of Posts for Location/ Cuisine tag Search, sorted by most Likes
+- Returns a list of username for User Search
-- Able to follow the result of the search if the target has not been added to user's friend list
+- Able to send friend request the result of the user search if the target has not been added to user's friend list
+- Able to unfreind current friends
+- Able to retrieve friend requests
-- Able to unfollow following users
+- Able to accept/ decline friend requests
+- Able to navigate to other user's maps if they are friends, by pressing on the username

 Friends
 - Deploy search engine to filter friends
 - Able to unfollow following users

-_Features to be completed by end of July:_

-HomePage
-- Able to return to initial position for the map
-- Show full post linked to that marker when pressed

-Add Post
-- Add tagging friends feature

-Post Feeds
-- Add delete post function
-- Add comment post function
-- Able to view other users' maps
+- Able to view incoming friend requests

-Search engine
-- To deploy search engine to find food places
-- Able to navigate to other user's maps

-Settings
-- Complete theme selection

-Recommendation
-- To deploy Love of the Day
-- To deploy Try Now
-- To deploy Cuisine Mix
-- To Eat Again

-*We will include further timeline for more extension features later based on our progress of the above core features*